benludwig/benludwig.github.io/content/_articles/why-design-systems-fail-in-product-design.md

 <section>
 <div class="type-column">
-  <p>When you’ve got a new hammer, everything looks like a nail.
-The latest and greatest hammer in the designer’s toolbox is a design system.
-Easily misapplied and often misunderstood, design systems are the latest in an ongoing evolution of artifacts supporting design in software delivery.</p>
-  <p>In this article, we’ll discuss the three conversations you should have before leveraging a design system for your next digital product.</p>
   <p>In practice, building and implementing a design system should be approached with the same measurement of risk and investment as any other product.
 Whether you’re convincing leadership at your organization or in talks with a product design team, validate your effort with these three questions:
   <ul>
   <li>What is the benefit you expect?</li>